 However, despite the fact kratom is not on the federal drug schedule, many foreign countries and American states have taken legal action to limit or ban its use.
 This is because the drug can have negative neurological and cardiovascular side effects, in the worst cases turning fatal.
 Kratom can also be abused, which can leave users physically and mentally dependent on the drug.
 While this danger is not as well known, U.S. enforcement agencies have doubled down on targeting kratom at a federal level.

 Increasing awareness about what kratom is, how it can be harmful and what treatment programs exist is important.
-Continue reading for more vital information on the drug, its risks, kratom withdrawal symptoms, and how to find help for you or a loved one.
+Continue reading for more vital information on the drug, its risks, kratom withdrawal symptoms, and how our experts can help you find the right detox program for you or a loved one.

 Mitragyna speciosa, the scientific name for the kratom tree, is indigenous to Southeastern Asia and common to places like Thailand, Malaysia, Indonesia, and Papua New Guinea.
 According to the National Institutes of Health (NIH), there are two compounds contained within the plant’s leaves which are sometimes used in marketing for botanical substances and products containing kratom extract.1 These chemical compounds are mitragynine and 7-?-hydroxymitragynine, which interact with opioid receptors in the brain and produce sedation, pleasure, and decreased pain.
 Mitragynine has also been observed to interact with other neuroreceptor systems in the brain that lead to stimulant effects.